lordmulder/rust-xbuild/README.md

 cargo xbuild --release
 ```

+**Note:** This script is supposed to be executed from *within* the provided Docker container!

-By default, this script will build *all* supported platforms.
+By default, the script will build *all* supported targets.

-The environment variable `RUST_XARCH` can be used to specify the platforms to build.
+The environment variable `RUST_XBUILD_TARGET` can be used to specify the target(s) to build.

 Docker integration
 ------------------

-To build your project with `cargo-xbuild` inside the Docker container:
+To build your project with `cargo-xbuild` directly from the host, invoke Docker like this:

 ```sh
 docker run --rm -v /path/to/source:/workspace -w /workspace \